 Photo: @thecarpentersarmse2 via IG

-The Carpenter Arms has a bloody history that’s tied to the ill-famed Kray twins Ronnie and Reggie, English gangsters from Haggerston who were prominent in the fifties.
-The twins not only owned the pub, but they were involved in armed robberies, arson, assaults, and two high-profile murders, with their criminal connections leaving behind some unwanted spirits.
+The Carpenter Arms has a bloody history that’s tied to the ill-famed Kray twins, Ronnie and Reggie.
+The English gangsters from Haggerston not only owned the pub, but they were involved in armed robberies, arson, assaults, and two high-profile murders.
+And their criminal connections have supposedly (and understandably) left behind some unwanted spirits.

 This hotspot for paranormal activity mainly gets its reputation from its famously creepy basement, but spectral sightings and eerie occurrences are par for the course here.
 So, the next time you’re heading east to Bethnal Green or Brick Lane, keep this pub in mind for some bevvies with a phantasmic pressence in what was once a gangster’s paradise.